Ondra97/SaveStargate-Tweet-Helper/README.md

 - ✅ Create and manage custom text presets (#hashtags, phrases, etc.)
 - ✅ One click inserts a preset into the tweet compose box
 - ✅ All presets are saved automatically
-- ✅ Works on X.com and Twitter.com
+- ✅ Works on X.com

 ## 📦 Installation